cruddy/docs/Getting-started.md

 Fields definition is much like Laravel's Blueprint that we use to define table columns.
 Here we have added three fields besides auto generated ones: `title`, `body`, and `active`.
 They map to actual table columns and are of basic data type.
 Then, you'll learn about more complex data types like relations and inline forms.

-Have you noticed `required` modifier?
-It just tels the UI to display additional note that field is required, it doesn't do any validation!

 Most of fields return actual field object which can be altered with some modifiers, but some are just macros, like `timestamps`.
 This macros adds two fields: `updated_at` and `created_at`.
 You can define your own macros.